-Here at Durham Family Resources we currently do not have a waitlist for children.
+Here at Durham Family Resources we currently do not have a wait-list for children.
 The Supervisor with a children's focus can personally connect with each young family in order to understand what support we can offer.
-We get calls from an average of three new families regarding children each month.
+We get calls from an average of two calls per week regarding children.